150 Lap $10,000 TO WIN MADERA SPEEDWAY SHORT TRACK SHOOTOUT ENTRY FORM

 Race Procedures; the race is a 150 laps, there will be a break at the 100 lap mark and it pays 5 championship bonus points. (may be stopped at 96, 98, 99 mark if there is a yellow..... and this will count as the official break).
 Cars will go back to the pit area during the break.

-" Start and Restarts: All Starts and restarts will be double file unless we deem it necessary to go single file.
+• Start and Restarts: All Starts and restarts will be double file unless we deem it necessary to go single file.
 The Leader may choose the outside or inside line after the initial start of the race.
-Start line is at the cone located in turn 4.
+Start Zone cones are located in Turn 4.
 Once the lights are out, you must line up double file with the Leader a fender ahead of the second place car.
-Keep a reasonable pace to the Start Cone.
-Roll into the throttle at the vicinity of the cone and watch the Flagman for the Green Flag.
+Keep a reasonable pace to the Start Zone and do not accelerate till you are within it.
+Watch the Flagman for the Green Flag.
 No brake checking.
 No Passing/Pulling out of line prior to reaching the Start/Finish line.
 The front row will be given 2 attempts to start or restart the race.
 If they fail to, they will be penalized to the second row.
 The criteria for the start that the flagman is looking for is as follows; 1- The leader has set a reasonable pace.
 2- The leader has a slight lead.
-3- The leader initiates the start in the vicinity of the start cone/line.
+3- The leader initiates the start within the Start Zone.

-" Caution Flag Procedures: When the Caution Flag is displayed, you are to slow down in a safe manner and proceed with caution back to the start /finish line single file.
+• Caution Flag Procedures: When the Caution Flag is displayed, you are to slow down in a safe manner and proceed with caution back to the start /finish line single file.
 No Racing or Passing.
+Stay in Line.
 Violators are subject to penalty.
 Your restart position will be the position you were in the previous completed lap unless you are deemed to be involved in the incident that brought out or led to the yellow flag being displayed.
-If you are involved in causing a caution flag you will be sent to the rear of the field.
-If you stop on track or fail to keep pace during the caution flag, and were not involved with an incident, you will be placed in the position where you blend back in to the field.
+If you are directed by Race Control to correct your on-track position, you must do so within 2 laps or you will be penalized 1 lap and will no longer be eligible for a Lucky Dog.
+If you are involved in an incident causing a caution flag you will be sent to the rear of the field.
 Caution Flag laps may be counted if we deem necessary.

-" Rough Driving: Rough driving will not be tolerated as well as any retaliation.
-If you are deemed to be the cause of an incident or involved, you will be placed to the very rear of the Field unless the other competitor involved was deemed to be Blocking.
+• Involvement: If you are deemed to be the cause of an incident or involved with it, you will be placed to the very rear of the Field.
+Cars may be parked if charged with causing 3 on track incidents.
+Rough driving will not be tolerated as well as any retaliation.
 Depending on the incident, you may be parked, issued a fine, and penalized.

-" Blue Flag; Blue flag means move over the leadings our coming.
-Follow the Flagman's direction and move to the high side if possible.
+• Blue Flag; Blue flag means move over, the leaders are coming.
+Follow the Flagman’s direction and move to the bottom of the Race Track.
 Make sure you hold your line.
-Use hand signals to notify them of your intentions
+Use hand signals to notify Drivers of your intentions

-" Red Flag: Red flag means stop in a safe manner and follow Track Officials directions.
-Cars in the Hot Pits may be worked on.
+• Red Flag: Red flag means stop in a safe manner and follow Track Officials directions.
+Only Cars in the Hot Pits may be worked on.

 Safety will be firmly enforced, make sure your equipment is up to speed.
 Charged Fire System Mandatory.
 Head and Neck Restraint System mandatory.
 Belts, window net, and Helmets must be SA 2005 or newer.
 All Drivers must wear SFI rated suit, gloves, and shoes.
 SFI undergarments are recommended.